 Global Management Council

-Eric Adler is chief executive officer of PGIM Real Estate.
-Based in London, Eric is a member of the Global Management Council, the Global Investment Committee, the Global Operating Council and the Global Product Committee.
+Eric Adler is the chairman of the real estate businesses of PGIM, Inc., and the chief executive officer of PGIM Real Estate.
+PGIM is one of the largest real estate investment managers in the world, offering a broad range of real estate equity and debt strategies globally.
+Based in London, Eric is a member of PGIM Real Estate's Global Management Council, the Global Investment Committee, the Global Operating Council and the Global Product Committee.

 Previously, Eric was global chief investment officer of PGIM Real Estate responsible for overseeing the investment process and working with regional business leaders to build a consistent investment culture around the world, and earlier served as head of PGIM Real Estate's European business.